-Teaching, learning and assessment strategy matches competency-based blended learning.
+➤ Teaching, learning and assessment strategy matches competency-based blended learning.
 It contains various new assessment methods including.

 Methods of evaluation are updated and tailored to be able to measure competencies that should be achieved and to meet the requirements of the new teaching and learning strategy of blended learning

 Written exams

 Oral exams

 Laboratory exams

-E-Quizzes
+Supervised E-Quizzes

 Assignments

 Discussion forum

-Online Practical Exams

-Online Final Exams

 Field Project

 Graduation Project

 Objective Structured Clinical Examination (OSCE)

 Objective Structured Practical Examination (OSPE)

 Self-assessment

 Peer-assessment

-E- Portfolio for each student
+E- Portfolio

-- Marks allocated 50% for final written exam and 10% for oral exam and 20% for the midsemester evaluation if there is no oral exam.
+- Marks allocated 50% for the final written exam, 10% for oral exam and 20% for the mid-semester evaluation if there is no oral exam.
 10% for the mid-semester evaluation if there is an oral exam.
-20% for mid-term exam if there is no oral exam and 30% for course work including practical exams, assignments, quizzes, field projects, etc. Assessment methods in the faculty are mostly compatible with those criteria needed for evaluation of LO's for each course.

-- Oral exams were held as graded written sheet distributed with the final written exam (For Senior students) and held normally on campus (For Freshmen, Sophomore, Junior and midsenior students) - Examiner boards consist of staff members sharing in teaching the course and any staff member that has a relative of the 4th degree in an academic year in the faculty is excluded from the examiner board of this year. - Clear rubrics for evaluation of any exam are clearly announced to the students.
+20% for mid-term exam if there is no oral exam and 30% for course work including practical exams, assignments, quizzes, field projects, etc. Assessment methods in the faculty are mostly compatible with those criteria needed for evaluation of LO's for each course. - Examiner boards consist of staff members sharing in teaching the course and any staff member that has a relative of the 4th degree in an academic year in the faculty is excluded from the examiner board of this year. - Clear rubrics for evaluation of any exam are clearly announced to the students.